prometheus/prometheus/docs/configuration/configuration.md

 ### `<docker_sd_config>`

-Docker SD configurations allow retrieving scrape targets from [Docker Engine](https://docs.docker.com/engine/) hosts without a Swarm configuration.
+Docker SD configurations allow retrieving scrape targets from [Docker Engine](https://docs.docker.com/engine/) hosts.

 This SD discovers "containers" and will create a target for each network IP and port the container is configured to expose.